-Travels in Iran – 1990: Having been in a major bus accident on route to Tehran – in which an Iranian I’d befriended had been killed; now, the prospect of another disaster was looming straight ahead.
+Having been in a major bus accident on route to Tehran—in which an Iranian I’d befriended was killed; now, the prospect of another disaster loomed ahead.

-He drove like a maniac rushing home to rescue the oven fries he’d left baking by mistake, cutting lanes in an effort to get back before his house caught fire.
+He drove like a maniac – rushing home to rescue the oven fries he’d left baking by mistake, cutting lanes to get back before his house caught fire.

-And if this was the case he’d no worries about pulling the french fries out golden and crisp and not a minute overcooked.
+And if this was the case, he’d no worries about pulling the fries out golden and crisp and not a minute overcooked.

-Over the years the media had created a bleak picture of Iran.
+Western media painted a bleak picture of Iran

 Usually the negative news – and it was this what stuck in my head: a closed society ruled by religion and hostile to the West, obsessed with martyrdom and wrecked by war.
 A land of crazies.